PhilGoud/podcast-XSL-template/README.md

-# podcast feed XSL template
+# Podcast feed XSL template
 <img align="right" width="350" src="https://i.imgur.com/n4AiKPF.png">
 A template to display your feed as a HTML page Designed primarily for podcasts feeds as it is expecting enclosures etc